Colorado State vs. Utah State NCAA Football Odds, Plays and Insights | October 22, 2021

 Colorado State vs. Utah State College Football Odds, Plays and Insights

-The Colorado State Rams (3-3, 0-0 MWC) will put their 21st-ranked pass defense to the test against the Utah State Aggies (4-2, 0-0 MWC) and the No. 14 pass offense in the country, on Friday, October 22, 2021.
-The Rams are favored by just 1.5 points in the game.
-The game has a point total set at 55.
+The Colorado State Rams (3-3, 0-0 MWC) will put their 21st-ranked pass defense to the test against the Utah State Aggies (4-2, 0-0 MWC) and the No. 14 passing attack in the country, on Friday, October 22, 2021.
+The Rams are favored by only 2.5 points in the contest.
+The game's over/under is 55.

 For more great betting and fantasy insight, join the SI Winners Club Newsletter.